 - mobile interaction tools for teachers to support their work with refugee students & that will be based on the EASY-TO-READ illustrated training material.

-- mobile version of training material
+- a mobile version of training material

 - language support